 Consistent with its vision of Excellence and Equity in Education, the San Mateo County Office of Education believes it is imperative to bring students back on campus for in-person instruction as soon as possible.
 The County Office plans on safely beginning in-person instruction on November 16, 2020, following the guidance provided by the California Department of Public Health and San Mateo County Health as described in the Pandemic Recovery Framework (PRF).

 Court and Community School Programs

-The Court Schools Program operates three WASC-accredited programs in partnership with the San Mateo County Probation Department.
+The Court Schools Program operates two WASC-accredited programs in partnership with the San Mateo County Probation Department.
 Court Schools are mandatory and serve students who have been ordered by the Court to Probation Department programs.
 The San Mateo County Office of Education's WASC-accredited Community Schools Program serves at-risk students from across the county.
 Students may be referred to these programs by their resident districts, the San Mateo County Probation Department, the Human Services Agency, or the County School Attendance Review Board (SARB).

 E-22 Special Education Program